Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**1.12A.** For Multiplayer tournaments, there are differences on how to handle infractions when compared to Head-to-Head tournaments.
+**1.12A.** For Multiplayer Tournaments, there are differences on how to handle infractions when compared to Head-to-Head tournaments.
 Those differences are covered by the Multiplayer Addendum to the Infraction Procedure Guide, located at [https://juizes-mtg-portugal.github.io/](https://juizes-mtg-portugal.github.io/)

 # 2. Tournament Mechanics